Section 21-51 Complaints; police chief decision on complaint; appeals to board.

 alleged offense has concluded.

-evidence to prove or disprove the allegations in the complaint.
-If the officer's actions were found
+insufficient evidence to prove or disprove the allegations in the complaint.
+If the officer's

 ) The police chief shall promptly give written notice of the decision and any

 action to the police officer and the complainant.
 The notice shall include information on the right

 and manner of appealing the decision of the chief to the citizens police review board.

 ) Both the police officer and the complainant have the right to appeal the police

 decision to the board.
 An appeal to the board must be made in writing and delivered to the city